top of page

 Yes, the hospital discharge team can arrange transportation for patients to be discharged and sent home.
 This can include arranging for an ambulance or other medical transport vehicle, or coordinating with a family member or friend to provide transportation.

 The specifics of how transportation is arranged will depend on the hospital's policies and the patient's individual needs.
-The national hospital discharge guidelines state that hospital discharge teams are responsible for:
+Although, other carers tell us to be prepared for a long wait if an ambulance is required.
+The national hospital discharge guidelines state that:

 "Making arrangements to ensure there is transport for people to return home from